zenstruck/foundry/README.md

 ## Using with DoctrineFixturesBundle

 Foundry works out of the box with [DoctrineFixturesBundle](https://symfony.com/doc/master/bundles/DoctrineFixturesBundle/index.html).
-You can simply use your factory's and story's right within your fixture files:
+You can simply use your factories and stories right within your fixture files:

 ```php
 // src/DataFixtures/AppFixtures.php